Ezhou Hubei, China Travel Guide

 Always seek permission to photograph people, notably in heritage or religious settings.

-While Ezhou is generally safe, always remain aware of your surroundings and secure personal belongings, particularly in busy places.
+While Ezhou is generally safe, always be alert and secure personal belongings, particularly in busy places.

 Check visa types and application procedures for your nationality.

-The process can take several weeks or longer, so arrange ahead.
+The process may take several weeks or longer, so arrange ahead.

 Your passport needs this beyond your intended stay.